tc39/notes/meetings/2025-11/november-18.md

 DRO: My understanding would be that you would be able to access the outer data basically.
 So it wouldn’t be a TDZ or anything like that.

 CDA: All right, we are on time.
 There’s still a lot of things in the queue.
 I will capture the queue, if we have time for a continuation later, that will be swell.
-But it doesn’t It seems like there’s a path to Stage 2 today.
+But it doesn’t seem like there’s a path to Stage 2 today.
 So thanks, everyone.
 We are now going to have a short break.
 Please be back in the room in—at the 20 minute mark, that is just under 19 minutes.
 Thank you.

 ### Speaker's Summary of Key Points